Offers in: Industrial Electronics Engineering

 Description and objectives:

 In today's industrial processes it is increasingly necessary to monitor the manufacturing process and the quality of the components resulting from the process.
-There are a variety of methods that allow such monitoring in real time, that do not require parts to be separated from each other for analysis and that do not damage the parts in the process.
+There are a wide variety of methods that allow such monitoring in real time, that do not require separating the parts from the rest for analysis and that do not damage the parts in the process.
 The most commonly used inspection techniques are those using electromagnetic fields, ultrasonic signals and machine vision.
 This project deals with ultrasonic techniques.
-Ceit has its own ultrasonic signal test bench that allows ultrasonic signals to be generated and captured easily from a PC.
-The aim of the project is to make a proposal for the design of a miniaturised test bench (e.g. the size of a Raspberry).
-By comparison, the current design is the size of a desktop computer.
-It would involve making a block diagram of the system, making a selection of components including the processing platform to be used and the power supply components.
+The Ceit has its own ultrasonic signal test bench that allows to generate and capture ultrasonic signals in a simple way from a PC.
+The goal of project will consist of making a proposal of design of a miniaturized test bench (for example, the size of a Raspberry).
+As a comparison, the current design occupies the size of a Desktop computer.
+It would involve making a block diagram of the system, making a selection of components including the processing platform to be used and the components of the power source .
 Finally, it will be necessary to estimate the consumption and cost of the final equipment.

 Academic supervisor: